Marketing Automation Can Be the Secret Ingredient in Your Social Media Recipe

 Social media engagement is a crucial part of any marketing strategy.
 It’s also one of the areas in which marketing automation could be most helpful to you.
 That might seem counterintuitive to some.
 We know the best corporate users on social media platforms respond in real-time to customers questions, concerns,or good-natured whimsy.

 In today’s business landscape, if you want to advance your brand and remain competitive, there’s no getting around that your customers expect you to have an active presence on social media.
 But not every company has the resources to employ the staff needed monitor and post content 24/7.

-Why It’s Crucial Your Company Get Social Media Right
+It’s Crucial That You Get Social Media Right

 Consumers look to your Twitter, Facebook, Instagram and other channels not only as sources of information from your company — special offers, new product announcements, news, etc. — but as channels for giving you product feedback, for redressing complaints, and for asking questions.

 Moreover, social media channels now function like official spokespeople.
 They’re the company’s digital embodiments; they’re the voices of brands.
 They’re the “faces” customers relate to.

 “Too often, a brand will treat social media like they would treat their personal social media profiles – haphazardly and, even worse, as an afterthought,” wrote LinkedIn Pulse contributor and social marketing writer Kelsey Dixon.